Project-MONAI/monai-deploy-informatics-gateway/guidelines/mwm-srs.md

 MONAI Deploy Workload Manager R1

-### (DI002) [REQ] MWM SHALL allow users to notify data arrival via shared storages
+### [REQ-DI-002] MWM SHALL allow users to notify data arrival via shared storages

 An API MUST be provided to the data ingestion services, such as the Informatics Gateway, to notify data has arrived at the shared storage.
 E.g. a mounted NAS volume or cloud storage services.

 #### Background

 Medical imaging data are relatively large and transfering data between devices take signaficant amount of time of any given workflow.
-In order to reduce data traveling between services,
+Often times, shared storaages are used to reduce amount of data being transferred across services.

 #### Verification Strategy